campg2j003/JAWS-Script-for-Audacity/readme.md

 If you want to modify the installer, or are just curious how it works, you can install the installer source by selecting the Custom install type and choosing the Install Installer source component.

+#To uninstall:
+The package can be uninstalled via Program Features (Add/Remove Programs).
+You can also run uninst.exe in the installation folder (`%programfiles(x86)%\Jaws Script for Audacity or `%localappdata%\Jaws Script for Audacity).

+If the uninstaller detects that the script files have been modified since they were installed, it asks for confirmation before removing them.
+A Yes response will delete all modified files.
+A No response will leave them all.
+The settings file (audacity.jcf or audacity.jsi) is not removed.

 # Script Options

-The script has several options that control some of its features which can be accessed by pressing JAWSKey+v.
+The script has several options that control some of its features.
+They can be accessed by pressing JAWSKey+v.
 For JAWS versions prior to 13 these settings are stored in file audacity.jsi in the PersonalSettings folder of the JAWS installation.
 For version 13 and later they are stored in audacity.jcf in the NonJCFOptions section.
 If you upgrade from a version of JAWS before 13 to 13 or later the settings are not transferred from audacity.jsi, so you will have to set them again.

 # Going to and Moving Tracks